hideyukiinada/transfer-learning/label_image.md

 # Goals
 This article is a follow up on my previous article on transfer learning.
 As I mentioned in the article, once you are done with re-training a model with your custom classes, you can use label_image.py to classify your image.
+The model is called frozen as weight variables have been replaced with constants and you can no longer train this model.
+However, it is good for prediction.

 I thought it may be helpful to walk you through the code for some readers as there are a few sections of the code that may not seem straightforward.